loganwuu/best_restaurants/README.md

 ## Description

-This application allows user to input items into their inventory.
+This application allows users to input their favorite restaurants by the type of cuisine they offer.
 The items are stored in a MySQL database.
-The user can search through their inventory to check if a specific item has been added.
-Users can also delete their entire inventory.
+The user can search through the website to check if a specific item has been added.
+Users can also delete their entire list.

 ## Setup